Initialising ...

 no journal, ,

-The purpose of this research is to elucidate comprehensively what kind of influence heavy-ion-induced bystander effects have in cancer therapy.
+The purpose of this research is to comprehend a characteristic phenomenon by comparing bystander responses between different cells and same cells.
 In our experiments, human lung normal fibroblasts WI-38 line and human lung cancer cells H1299/wt line were used.
-Cells were irradiated with carbon-ion broad beams (WI-38: 0.13 Gy, H1299/wt
+Cells were irradiated with carbon-ion broad beams (WI-38:0.13 Gy, H1299/wt

-: 0.5 Gy), then survival rates of bystander cells after 6- or 24-hours co-culture with irradiated cells was calculated using colony formation assay.
-When we co-cultured irradiated WI-38 with non-irradiated WI-38, it was found survival rates of WI-38 decreased about 10%-15% after 6-hours and 24-hours co-culture.
+:0.5 Gy), then survival rates of bystander cells after 6- or 24-hours co-culture with irradiated cells was calculated using colony formation assay.
+When we co-cultured irradiated WI-38 with non-irradiated WI-38, it was found that survival rates of WI-38 decreased about 15% after 6-hours and 24-hours co-culture.
 On the other hand, when we co-cultured irradiated H1299/wt

-with non-irradiated WI-38, it was found that survival rates of WI-38 increased about 10% after 24-hours co-culture.
-Consequently, it was thought that survival rates of non-irradiated cells were increased by co-culture between different type cells.
+with non-irradiated WI-38, it was found survival rates of WI-38 increased about 10% after 24-hours co-culture.
+Consequently, when the kinds of irradiated cells differed, it found out that heavy-ion induced bystander responses change a lot.

 Sakashita, Tetsuya; Suzuki, Michiyo; Hattori, Yuya; Ikeda, Hiroko; Muto, Yasuko; Yokota, Yuichiro; Funayama, Tomoo; Hamada, Nobuyuki*; Fukamoto, Kana*; Kobayashi, Yasuhiko